tfwright/live_admin/README.md

 ### Resource

 The second argument passed to `use LiveAdmin.Resource` will configure only that specific resource, in any LiveView it is used.

-If the module is not an Ecto schema, the `:schema` option must be passed.
-If you would like the same schema to behave differently in different LiveAdmin instances, or different routes in the same instance, you must create multiple resource modules to contain that configuration.
+Extra options:

+* `schema` - use to set the schema for the resource (default: calling module)
+* `preload` - manually choose which associations to preload (default: all `belongs_to` associations)

 ### Scope

-The second argument passed to `live_admin` will configure defaults for all resources in the group that do not specify the same configuration.
-Currently only component overrides and the repo can be configured at this level.
+The second argument passed to `live_admin` will configure defaults for all resources in the group (wrapped in a [Live Session](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.Router.html#live_session/3)) that do not already specify the same configuration.

+Extra options:

+* `title` - title to display in nav (default: "LiveAdmin")

 ### Application

-All resource configuration options can also be set in the LiveAdmin app runtime config.
-This will set a global default to apply to all resources unless overridden in their individual config, or the LiveAdmin instance.
+App config can be used to set a global default to apply to all resources unless overridden in their individual config, or the LiveAdmin instance.

-Additionally, the following options can only be set at the global level:
+Extra options:

+* `session_store` - a module implementing the `LiveAdmin.Session.Store` behavior, used to persist session data (default: LiveAdmin.Session.Agent)
 * `css_overrides` - a binary or MFA identifying a function that returns CSS to be appended to app css
-* `session_store` - a module implementing the `LiveAdmin.Session.Store` behavior, used to persist session data
 * `gettext_backend` - a module implementing the [Gettext API](https://hexdocs.pm/gettext/Gettext.html#module-gettext-api) that will be used for translations

 *For concrete examples of the various config options and to see them in action, consult the [development app](#development).*